Reva Gerstein: Career

 Gerstein taught courses in psychology at the University of Toronto from 1942 to 1945, and later taught at York University.
 In 1945, she became National Director of Program Planning for the Canadian Mental Health Association, beginning what would become a decades-long career in mental health advocacy.
 Gerstein is credited with leading the shift in Canadian mental health care from a medical model to one focused on healthy, community-based living beyond psychiatric institutions.

-In 1945 Reva completed her PhD, successfully defending her thesis about infant behavioural development.
-Reva Gerstein was able to teach psychology at U of T at this time because there were openings in teaching positions due to men fighting in the war.
-In 1945 when World War II ended, Reva Gerstein’s teaching position also ended because these positions were now being filled by men returning from war.
-Although she stopped teaching classes, Reva continued doing research at U of T. At this time Reva Gerstein was hired by the East York-Leaside Board of Health as a school psychologist, becoming the first psychologist working in the Ontario School system.
-While working for the Board of Health Reva continued her research efforts at U of T. In 1947 Dr. Gerstein published a study on Canadian prejudices towards minority groups (1947: Probing Canadian prejudice: a preliminary objective survey) and in 1949 she published a paper on suggestions for extending and updating the Bellevue-Weschler vocabulary response assessment (A suggested method for analyzing and extending the use of Bellevue – Weschler vocabulary response).
+In 1945 she completed her PhD, successfully defending her thesis about infant behavioural development.
+Gerstein was able to teach psychology at U of T at this time because there were openings in teaching positions due to men fighting in the war.
+In 1945 when World War II ended, Gerstein’s teaching position also ended because these positions were being filled by men returning from war.
+Although she stopped teaching classes, Gerstein continued doing research at U of T. At this time Gerstein was hired by the East York-Leaside Board of Health as a school psychologist, becoming the first psychologist working in the Ontario School system.
+While working for the Board of Health she continued her research efforts at U of T. In 1947 Dr. Gerstein published a study on Canadian prejudices towards minority groups (1947: Probing Canadian prejudice: a preliminary objective survey) and in 1949 she published a paper on suggestions for extending and updating the Bellevue-Weschler vocabulary response assessment (A suggested method for analyzing and extending the use of Bellevue – Weschler vocabulary response).

-Although Reva Gerstein conducted many research studies throughout her career, she is most well known for her policy and advocacy work rather than her research.
+Although Gerstein conducted many research studies throughout her career, she is most well known for her policy and advocacy work rather than her research.
 While working for the East York-Leaside Board of Health Dr.Gerstein met Clarence Hinks, an eminent psychologist in the field of mental health.
-Hinks offered Reva a job as the National Director of Program Planning for the Canadian Mental Health Association.
-During her time working at the CMHA, Reva Gerstein worked alongside Dr. Clarence Hincks and Dr. Jack Griffin, both of whom became great friends and mentors.
+Hinks offered Gerstein a job as the National Director of Program Planning for the Canadian Mental Health Association.
+During her time working at the CMHA, Gerstein worked alongside Dr. Clarence Hincks and Dr. Jack Griffin, both of whom became great friends and mentors.
 While working for the CMHA, Gerstein established Mental Health Week, a week that took place annually which feature stories about mental health on CBC radio.
 As well as establishing Mental Health Week, which continues to this day, she created a weekly one-hour mental health program on CBC radio, bringing the topic of mental health out of the shadows at a time when such issues were taboo.